mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 Shinna came forward and addressed the figure, "I am Shinna, captain of the third kelping ship of Rudjan.
 We request boarding to negotiate Melna's release."

-The newest figure consulted with the speaking shadow, and she said, "Only the senator will board.
+The newest figure consulted with the speaking shadow, and she said, "Only the fidelant will board.
 There will be no negotiation."

 "We were promised a placement in the new colony."